Last updated: March 26, 2017

 But one of the challenges I see with so many expats and expats-to-be is how they cling to their home country in so many ways.

 If you’ve already moved somewhere else, chances are this is effecting your happiness.
-The same is true if you haven’t moved, but chances are in that case it’s also effecting your ability to get off your ass and actually take the plunge.
+The same is true if you haven’t moved, but chances are in that case it’s also affecting your ability to get off your ass and actually take the plunge.

 Allow me to share a few examples: